utopia-foss/utopia/README.md

    That message contains information on upgrading your project:

     - Rename the failing CMake function call to `register_models_with_frontend`.
-    - Create the project info file `.utopya-project.yml` in the root directory of your project and add the following content:
+    - Create the project info file `.utopya-project.yml` in the root directory of your project and add the following content, adjusting the marked entries:

         ```yaml
         project_name: YourProjectName              # TODO Set to your project's name